QiShaoXuan/exia-event/README.md

 # exia-event

-An event listener and emitter toll.
+An event listener and emitter tool.